 Universe in the Park

-Summer telescope observing program at local state parks.
+A summer telescope observing program at state parks and nature centers

 Universe in the Park is a summer outreach program hosted by the Minnesota Institute for Astrophysics and area state and local parks.
-This annual program, modeled after a very successful project at the University of Wisconsin, is headed by faculty member Evan Skillman and graduate student Chris Nolting.
+This annual program, modeled after a very successful project at the University of Wisconsin, is headed by faculty member Evan Skillman and graduate student Nico Adams.